KingChampion36/chemistryedu/docs/physical-chemistry/thermodynamics/heat-work-and-internal-energy.md

 ---
 title: Thermodynamics | Heat, Work and Internal Energy
+description: Heat is a form of energy and work is a mode of transfer of energy.
+The sum of all possible kinds of energy present in the system is called its internal energy.
 ---

 # [![ChemistryEdu Logo](../../images/favicon.svg){ align=left, width=3.8% }](../../index.md)  Thermodynamics | Heat, Work and Internal Energy